Posterior contraction of the population polytope in finite admixture models: Concentration properties of the prior support

 \section{Concentration properties of the prior support}

-In this section we study properties of the support of the prior probabilities as specified by the admixture model, including bounds for the support of the prior as defined by Kullback-Leibler neighborhoods.
+In this section, we study properties of the support of the prior probabilities as specified by the admixture model, including bounds for the support of the prior as defined by Kullback--Leibler neighborhoods.